 - Or if your business controls or is controlled by a business which meets the threshold for one of the above criteria.

-Why was the CCPA Established?
+Why was the California Consumer Privacy Act Established?

-The CCPA defines Personal Information as non-public information that “…identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
 1798.140(o)(1-2).
 Examples of Personal Information are name, email address, IP address, and also internet activity like browsing history.
+The CCPA also protects sensitive personal information, which includes various identifiers and sensitive attributes.
 Each regulation has its own definition of personal information, so it is important to know how it is defined in the CCPA (i.e. Personal Information is defined differently in CCPA than how it is defined in GDPR which covers the personal data of EU citizens).
+Unlike the Fair Credit Reporting Act, which focuses on credit information, the CCPA covers a broader range of personal information.

 What if My Business is Not Headquartered in California – Is it Still Impacted by CCPA?